AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

    *Figure: Options to filter document types and images when searching assets on remote DAM.*

-1. A site author is notified if an asset is fetched asynchronously and if any fetch task fails.
+1. A site author is notified if an asset's original is fetched asynchronously and if any fetch task fails.
 While authoring or even after authoring, the authors can see detailed information about fetch tasks and errors in the [asynchronous jobs](/help/sites-administering/asynchronous-jobs.md) user interface.

    ![Notification about asynchronous fetching of assets that happens in the background.](assets/assets_async_transfer_fails.png)